Posted On: 2019-05-13

 Simplifying by improving consistency is the primary goal of Software Architecture.
 This is particularly valuable for large teams, as it facilitates teammates being able to find, work with, and build upon each other's code (aka. maintainable code.)
 That being said, it is also quite valuable for small teams and solo developers:

 As a brief aside: Architecture does not affect the complexity of handling any user-generated input: user input should always be validated, because it will inevitably violate your assumptions.

 Additionally, implementing Software Architecture early is valuable as all future work can build on top of it.
-Architectural code that is mean to be shared (systems, components, interfaces, etc.) provides the most value if it is completed before any work that might take advantage of that shared code.
+Architectural code that is meant to be shared (systems, components, interfaces, etc.) provides the most value if it is completed before any work that might take advantage of that shared code.
 (Of course, if other work is blocked as it waits for the architectural work, that may undercut its value.
 This can sometimes be mitigated by having the first implementation responsible for creating the relevant architectural code.)